Plunderswap/plunderswap-document/help/faq.md

 Please remember anyone can airdrop tokens to PlunderSwap users since every transaction is public on EVMX.
 Be sure to do your own research when it comes to non-official airdrops.
 To protect your funds, we recommend you don't use a smart contract you don't understand from a source you don't trust.

+## PUZZLE

+“Arghh Swashbucklers!
+Listen close to this riddle bold, A word that speaks of mending, a tale of old: After stormy seas and battles fierce and wild, 'Tis what ye do to make yer ship beguile.
+When the hull be battered, the sails be torn, And the mast be shattered, look not forlorn.
+With hammer, nail, and sweat that's true, Ye undertake a task that sailors do.
+What be this word that tells of strife and skill, To mend and fix, to make all right and still?
+Answer true, ye scallywags, don't be shy, What word befitting this riddle do ye spy?”

 ## Where can I view smart contracts?

 Learn how to find smart contracts on our [Finding Contracts page](https://docs.plunderswap.com/developers/smart-contracts).